bchiang7/v4/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-Rubin Bhandari is a software engineer based in Kathmandu, Nepal working on Rosebay Group , passionate about open source and learning new stuffs.
+Rubin Bhandari is a software engineer based in Kathmandu, Nepal working on Takeo.ai , passionate about open source and learning new stuffs.